dzzh/RIBs-wiki/iOS-Tutorial-3.md

 }
 ```

-We create a subscription in OffGameInteractor and invoke the OffGamePresentable to set to the new score when the stream emits a value.
+We create a subscription in the `OffGameInteractor` class and invoke the `OffGamePresentable` to set to the new score when the stream emits a value.

 ```swift
 private func updateScore() {
     scoreStream.score